 Generally, individual therapy helps a person avoid relapse.
 Through treatment, a person learns how to deal with stressful situations.
 For example, when a person returns to a place where he or she uses drugs, therapy can keep a person from returning to old bad habits.
 Also, individual therapy helps an individual learn how to have healthy relationships and get through challenging social situations.

 In essence, group therapy connects people with others experiencing similar challenges.
 It helps them to overcome feelings of shame and isolation.
 In other words, it offers a haven for working through problems and learning healthy ways to communicate.
 In essence, people can find their voices and give and receive support.
 As a result, self-confidence is improved.

 Improve Your Mental Health at Illinois Recovery

-The Illinois Recovery Center offers a wide variety of addiction therapy programs to help people overcome their substance use disorders and find lasting recovery.
-We offer inpatient and detox programs, as well as various types of therapy, including individual, group, and family therapy.
+Illinois Recovery Center offers a wide variety of addiction therapy programs to help people overcome their substance use disorders and find lasting recovery.
+We offer inpatient and detox programs and various types of therapy, including individual, group, and family therapy.